Hexagram 46升Pushing Upward

 — Legge (1882)

 Line 4 is the entry into the upper trigram — Kun, the earth that yields to the ascending wood — and the image is the most specific in the hexagram. 王用亨于岐山, the king performs the offering on Mount Qi.
 Mount Qi was the founding-dynasty altitude of the Zhou: the mountain from which King Wen and King Wu read the mandate that would replace the Shang, the sacred high ground on which the ritual sacrifice marked the legitimacy of the new house.
-The line is naming that altitude as the altitude of the ascent.
-The actor at line 4 has risen to the position where the rise must be sanctified through the proper offering at the proper mountain — the position the institution recognises as the threshold of legitimacy.
+The line names that height as the height of the ascent.
+At line 4 you have risen to the position where the rise must be sanctified through the proper offering at the proper mountain — the position the institution recognises as the threshold of legitimacy.

 The decision-relevant translation is honest about the politics of the founding-altitude offering.
-Founders and executives who hit line 4 typically discover that the ascent has reached the altitude where the work itself is no longer enough; the rise must be ritualised in front of the configuration that confers legitimacy.
-The board presentation that announces the new chapter, the founder's letter that names the inflection, the public commitment ceremony that locates the work inside the larger institution — all of these are the Mount Qi offering at the modern altitude.
+People who reach line 4 — in an institution, a profession, a public office — typically discover that the ascent has reached the point where the work itself is no longer enough; the rise must be ritualised in front of the body that confers legitimacy.
+The inaugural lecture that seats a scholar in the chair, the swearing-in that installs an official, the public commitment ceremony that locates the work inside the larger institution — all of these are the Mount Qi offering in modern form.
 The fortune named is unconditional; the no-error verdict follows automatically.
 But the line is explicit that the offering is the work.
-The actor who arrives at line 4 and skips the Mount Qi ritual converts the no-error verdict into the line-3 problem at a higher altitude — an empty city without the founding sanctification that would have made the occupation legitimate.
+Whoever arrives at line 4 and skips the Mount Qi ritual converts the no-error verdict into the line-3 problem one level higher — an empty city without the founding sanctification that would have made the occupation legitimate.

 貞吉,升階。